Ipstenu/varnish-http-purge/readme.txt

 == Changelog ==

 = 4.0.3 =
-* Better Cloudflare checks
+* Better explanation when Cloudflare gets in the way of DNS
-* Minor text changes
-* Rename flush button
+* Rename flush button for people who don't speak Varnish

 = 4.0.2 =
 * Support for WP-CLI commands and PHP > 5.5 (though please upgrade, props @robertpeake)